 A Digital Marketing Strategy is complicated, yes, but you are probably wondering what Zombies have to do with it.
 Well don’t worry, (your brains are safe) all I mean is that these are some myths which just don’t seem to die, they stick around and confuse people.
 So for your Digital Marketing Strategy, let’s put the record straight today.
-If you have actually had anything to do with SEO you would have encountered the concept of Keywords.
+If you have actually had anything to do with SEO you would know that Google Remarketing is essential to use.
 Sadly, across my time in Digital Marketing Strategy in I have discovered a variety of myths about Keywords that just won’t die.

 MYTH 1: In your Digital Marketing Strategy Keywords don’t matter any more

 There certainly is also the false idea that with each one of the changes that have been made, and the move in the direction of concept based searches, keywords don’t matter in 2015.
 This idea is misguided as keywords play a more important role than ever.
 It’s an evolving market that is continually changing and developing so you have to stay on top of the latest changes if you would like to succeed.
 In spite of what occurs, keywords will always be at the core of SEO.

 MYTH 2: In your Digital Marketing Strategy Keywords should be densely packed.